-The Plot Renderer for the Precipitation Calculator on page 24 has additional functionality when using the non-isothermal calculation type.
-This is described in this section.
-For standard information, see "Plot Renderer" in the Thermo-Calc User Guide or search for it in the Online Help.
+The following is information about the settings available for a Plot Renderer when it is a successor to a "Precipitation Calculator" on page 32.
+Also see "Plot Renderer" in the Thermo-Calc User Guide or search for it in the Online Help.